FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -E, --abcid-extra-flags <ABCID EXTRA FLAGS>    A pair of quotes should be used when specifying extra flags -i, --block-itv-secs <BLOCK INTERVAL>          Block interval in seconds -c, --checkpoint-file <CHECKPOINT FILE>        The file path of the checkpoint file -e, --env-name <ENV NAME>                      The name of the target env -I, --evm-chain-id <EVM CHAIN ID>              The chain id in the scope of evm logic -H, --host-ip <HOST IP>                        The IP of your local host, default to 127.0.0.1 -N, --validator-num <VALIDATOR NUMBER>         How many initial validators should be created
+    -A, --abcid-bin-path <ABCID BIN PATH>              The path of your custom abcid binary -E, --abcid-extra-flags <ABCID EXTRA FLAGS>        A pair of quotes should be used when specifying extra flags -i, --block-itv-secs <BLOCK INTERVAL>              Block interval in seconds -c, --checkpoint-file <CHECKPOINT FILE>            The file path of the checkpoint file -e, --env-name <ENV NAME>                          The name of the target env -I, --evm-chain-id <EVM CHAIN ID>                  The chain id in the scope of evm logic -H, --host-ip <HOST IP>                            The IP of your local host, default to 127.0.0.1 -T, --tendermint-bin-path <TENDERMINT BIN PATH>    The path of your custom tendermint binary -N, --validator-num <VALIDATOR NUMBER>             How many initial validators should be created
 ```

 For the issue of remote joint debugging, we can use the `--host-ip` option to specify the listening address of the target ENV.